olimorris/VectorCode/docs/neovim.md

 ### Cached Asynchronous API

 The async cache mechanism helps mitigate the issue where the `query` API may take too long and block the main thread.
+The following are the functions available through the `require("vectorcode.cacher")` module.

 #### `register_buffer(bufnr?, opts?)`
 This function registers a buffer to be cached by VectorCode.